Communication-Efficient Byzantine-Robust Federated Conformal Prediction via Partial Model Sharing: Theoretical Analysis

 \subsection{Consequences of Partial Sharing for FCP Quantiles}

 We connect the training-phase partial sharing to the prediction-interval width.
-In particular, we show that attenuation of the Byzantine-induced MSE term (Lemma~\ref{lem:partial-sharing-attenuation}) leads to smaller parameter error, which tightens residual (nonconformity) distributions and thus reduces the conformal quantile to form prediction intervals.
+In particular, we show that attenuation of the Byzantine-induced MSE term (Lemma~\ref{lem:partial-sharing-attenuation}) can lead to smaller parameter error in attack-dominated regimes, which tightens residual (nonconformity) distributions and thus reduces the conformal quantile to form prediction intervals.

 A central objective of CP is to produce intervals that are both \emph{valid} (achieving target marginal coverage $1-\alpha$) and \emph{efficient} (as narrow as possible).
 Validity is ensured by conformal quantile calibration under exchangeability, whereas efficiency depends on the distribution of nonconformity scores, which is directly influenced by the trained model's prediction error.